Nick Markakis: 2006

 Markakis began his first spring training with the Orioles in 2006 by reaching base in nine of his first ten plate appearances.
 He earned an Opening Day roster spot.
 Markakis made his major league debut on April 3, 2006, when he was used as a late-inning defensive replacement against the Tampa Bay Devil Rays.
 He received his first start and plate appearances two days later.
 Hitting second and playing left field, he drew three walks in his first three plate appearances and hit a 400-foot home run for his first major league hit in the 16–6 win.

 On August 22, 2006, Markakis went 3-for-4 with three home runs in a 6–3 Orioles win at Camden Yards.
-Not only was it his first three-homer game, became the 18th Oriole to do so and the first since 1999.
+Not only was it his first three-homer game, he became the 18th Oriole to do so and the first since 1999.
 The feat prompted a curtain call from the dugout, earning him a feat that The Washington Post called "an ovation that is rarely seen in these parts anymore.
 Curtain calls are for Yankee Stadium and Fenway Park, not Camden Yards."

 Markakis finished his rookie season with a .291 average, 16 homers, 62 RBIs and two stolen bases in 147 games.
 On defense, he put up impressive stats in defensive ratings such as range factor and fielding percentage, ranking second among major league right fielders.